chaseabrown/Jupyter-Notebooks/README.md

 5. **Currency Predictor** - I found a sample assignment online that looked interesting.
 Involves exploring JPY/USD price pair over time in an attempt to find a trading pattern.

 6. **Currency Predictor PT2** - Here I took the information learned in PT1 and used that to clean up my code and simulate some strategies

+7. **Lawmaker Tracking Data Preprocessing** - There is a movement online of traders tracking the trades that lawmakers make in order to attempt to copy inside trading.
+My strategy is a little bit different.
+I am not sure whether or not lawmakers are inside trading, but I am certain that there is a movement of people that are making trades based on that information.
+My theory is there will be a jump in each stock as the time of discloser due to this wave of people buying.
+Potentially selling aswell.
+If I can find that pattern, there is something I can consistently trade on.

+8. **Lawmaker Tracking Exploratory Analysis** - Continuation of **Lawmaker Tracking Data Preprocessing**